 Mary’s statue was recognized and canonically crowned by Pope John Paul II during his visit to the Philippines in 1981.
 Iloilo devotees celebrate the statue of Mary annually on February 2nd in the Feast of Our Lady of Candles, one of the most important religious events in Iloilo.

 Ironically, although the parishioners worship and adore Mary, male statues line the interior of Jaro Cathedral.

 St. Anne Parish – “The Feminist Church”

 In drastic contrast to the male dominance seen inside Jaro Cathedral, St. Anne Parish located in the Molo area of Iloilo, is known as the Feminist Church.
-Built in Gothic style way back in 1831, this church has 16 life-sized images of female saints mounted on its pillars along the main aisle.
+Built in Gothic style way back in 1831, 16 life-sized images of female saints are mounted on its pillars along the main aisle.

-Molo plaza, located just across the street from St. Anne Parish, boasts a beautiful Greek-inspired pavilion decorated with six Greek Goddesses.
+Just across the street from St. Anne Parish, Molo Plaza boasts a beautiful Greek-inspired pavilion decorated with six Greek Goddesses.
 The plaza area is a popular hangout for the locals – old people linger on benches and students gather in groups on the lawn.
 All were happy to pose for photos and chat a little, curious about me – one of the few tourists spotted in this historic Philippine city.

 One urban legend associated with St. Anne Parish claims that if you’re searching for your soulmate, praying in this church will help in your search.
-(I didn’t try it so I’m unable to confirm whether this is just a myth.)
+(Unfortunately, I didn’t try it so I’m unable to confirm whether this is just a myth.)

-For more “Things to do in Iloilo”, check out TripAdvisor.
-Visit the many historical churches of Iloilo – you will be blessed!
+Visit the many historical churches of Iloilo – the experience will bless you!